The Exonet Story

 I re-connected with some of my old customers from Orbit Computers and got a few to agree to run with this new program Exonet, based on their personal trust of me.
 Mike Shearer of ImagePac / Photostop was Exonet's first customer.
 He was based just up the road from us and I spent plenty of my time there.
 I'm pleased to say that our first site was a success, even though a big part of their system was custom written.
 Imagepac was a high-volume photo development lab and their Exonet system enabled them to track orders quickly and efficiently through the development process.
 I enjoyed the fact that bar-code printing and bar-code scanners were involved to make the process as quick and simple as possible.
 It also seemed very high-tech at the time, which was excellent for Exonet's purposes.

-Y2k was approaching, which was fortunate for Exonet, because businesses wanted to modernize their accounting software and Exonet (with its e-commerce capability, Windows interface and SQL Server) was very modern.
-To highlight and maximize the impact of the Y2k issue, we renamed the product to become "Exonet 2000", as in the year 2000.
+Y2k was approaching, which was fortunate for Exonet, because businesses wanted to modernise their accounting software and Exonet (with its e-commerce capability, Windows interface and SQL Server) was very modern.
+To highlight and maximise the impact of the Y2k issue, we renamed the product to become "Exonet 2000", as in the year 2000.
 Later on, after Y2k had passed and after a major upgrade, we renamed the product to "Exonet 3000".
 Even later (but I'm jumping the gun here) when it was owned by Solution 6, it was renamed to "Exonet 6000".

 Immediately before I sold Orbit Computers to PC Direct in 1995, PC Direct had received investment capital from local venture capital company Direct Capital.
 Direct Capital did very well out of their PC Direct investment, so logically Maurice and I approached Direct Capital to see if they were interested in investing in Exonet.
 We could not agree with them on the value of our start-up enterprise, so no deal was done.
 Given what happened in the following years, I suspect they now regret that outcome of our discussions.

 Our next port of call for investment was a new VC on the block called IT Capital.
-Unlike Direct Capital, IT Capital specialized in IT companies and they were very interested in investing in Exonet.
+Unlike Direct Capital, IT Capital specialised in IT companies and they were very interested in investing in Exonet.
 A deal was negotiated where they invested three portions of $500K each, making a total of $1.5M, whereby they ended up owning about 30% of Exonet.
 Maurice, David and I then owned 20% each, leaving a further 10% to be held in trust for allocating to key staff.

 Glengarry Wines and Spirits is a major importer, distributor and retailer of wines and spirits, that has branches all over New Zealand.
 Coincidentally Glengarry's head office was also located just down the road from Exonet's first office and Glengarry was also an extremely important customer in the early days (and later evolution) of Exonet.

 David McKee-Wright had a friend (Sean) that worked at Glengarry's head office and he informed us that Glengarry was going through a nightmare with the installation of their new ERP system (a large American system called, "JD Edwards - One World").
 Things were so bad with the new system that the whole Glengarry business was being put at risk through lack of visibility of their operations and finances.
 David and I decided to walk down the road and meet with Glengarry's executive chairman, Jak Jakicevich, to see if we could help them with our very young and new product, Exonet.
-What we had to offer Jak was our can-do attitude, our flexibility and our ability to customize our own product very quickly.
+What we had to offer Jak was our can-do attitude, our flexibility and our ability to customise our own product very quickly.
 Jak agreed to let us have a go, if the JD Edwards installation was not fixed and operating properly by a specified date.

 I recall Jak showing us a room down the corridor from his office that was full of JD Edwards consultants working on solving their implementation problems.
 If I remember correctly, there were about 15 in total...five times the total number of Exonet staff at that time!